Waazify/No-Shorts-Clean-Browsing/README.md

 ## Features

 - Removes YouTube Shorts from the homepage and feeds.
-- (Planned) Removes Instagram Reels and similar short videos.
+- Removes Instagram Reels and similar short videos.
-- (Planned) Removes LinkedIn short-form video content.
+- Removes LinkedIn short-form video content.
 - Toggle extension functionality on/off via a popup.

 ## Installation